yaboygmoney/HackTheBoxWriteups/obscurity.md

 ![](https://www.hackthebox.eu/storage/avatars/8c606d79541774c87ab0ee5705821323.png)

 ##### Intro
 Static code analysis!
-Initial foothold was very easy, user was a little more involved, and root was quick.
+Initial foothold was pretty easy, user was a little more involved, and root was quick.
 Full-time developers would absolutely crush this box.

 Start off with a quick nmap looking for open ports:
 ```bash